Avoiding Damp and Mould in London Retrofits: A Homeowner Guide

 Furniture can make matters worse.
 A wardrobe pressed tightly against a cold wall traps stale air.
 That pocket cools down, becomes damp and creates the perfect surface for mould to grow.

 Understanding the source of moisture is the first step.
-The next is to see how insulation, ventilation and materials support or disrupt the home’s natural drying cycle.
+The next is to see how insulation, ventilation and materials support or disrupt the home’s natural drying cycle, particularly when insulating a period London home.

 How Insulation Helps or Harms